vippsas/feedapi-spec/SPEC.md

   ]
 }
 ```

-#### Starting and closing partitions
+#### Starting new partitions, and the token mechanism

 A new partition can appear in the list at any time.
-In the future we are likely to
-add a special message "new partition appeared" on *all* event streams when
-this happens to signal live consumers to re-scan the discovery endpoint,
-but this is left out of scope for now.
+The token
+mechanism is used to make sure clients pick these up and refreshes
+the list of partitions when needed.

+The consumer reads the `token` from the discovery response
+and passes it in to all fetch commands.
+If the publisher wishes
+to trigger consumers to discover new partitions (or other relevant
+changes to the consumption process), it may change the token
+provided in the discovery command, *and* return HTTP error 409 Conflict on the
+events fetch command.
+Consumers should respond to 409 Conflict by
+re-starting from the discovery phase.

+PS: It is not legal for the publisher to only return 409 Conflict for
+some partitions and not others over longer periods of time;
+all partitions should be blocked at
+*approximately* the same point time.
+This allows consumers to use this
+as a signal for partition processes using old tokens to shut down.
+Consumers should not that this mechanism is not alone in itself to
+prevent against races between partition consumer processes using
+an old an a new token.

+#### Stopping partitions

 An existing partition that will never again receive writes
 can be marked as `"closed": true`.
 Consumers should still
 consume it from the start until the end for re-constitution, but they will
 know that no *new* events will appear on it.

+Once a partition has been marked as closed, it is forbidden to ever
+again add new events to that partition.

 #### Method 1 to change partition count: New events on new partitions